gsannikov/embedded_sdk/src/auto_forge/resources/help/commands/refactor.md

-# Relocator CLI - User Guide for JSON Configuration
+# Relocator recipe - User Guide for JSON Configuration

-This document provides a guide to creating a correct `json` or `jsonc` configuration file for the **Relocator CLI build tool**.
-The tool is used to reorganize a large source tree into a new structure based on user-defined mappings and options.
+This document provides a guide to creating a correct `json` or `jsonc` configuration file for the **Relocator command**.
+The tool is used to reconstruct / convert a large source tree into a new structure based on user-defined mappings and options.

 ## Overview